 Condo vs. Coop NYC: Which is Best For Investors?

-Easier to sell due to straightforward board approval process
+Condos are easier to sell because they have a more straightforward board approval process

-Lower down payments and higher mortgage loan to value ratios are permitted
+Condos permit lower down payments and higher mortgage loan to value (LTV) ratios

 Condo vs. Coop NYC: Which is Best For Long Term Owners?

 A co-op is a better choice for buyers who plan on living in NYC and using the apartment as a primary residence indefinitely.
 However, a condo is a better choice if you plan on moving or buying a larger place in a few years and wish to continue to own and rent out the apartment.

 Condo vs. Co-op in NYC: Which Is More Affordable?